-1. Why are you choosing to homeschool?
+#1 – Why are you choosing to homeschool?

-You will get questions from others.
+You will get questions from others – relatives, friends, people at church, random strangers.
 You will even get questions from yourself.
-Homeschooling isn’t all sunshine and roses, so you need to be firmly planted when the storms come.
+Homeschooling isn’t all sunshine and roses, so you need to be firmly planted when the storms of questioning and doubt hit.

-2. What are the laws in your state?
+#2 – What are the laws in your state?

 This is one of those things I really don’t like to talk about because it drains the joy out of nearly every homeschool mom.
-However, you really need to know the laws in your particular state because every state has different laws regarding homeschooling.
-Most home schools are considered private non-accredited schools.
-HSLDA has state-by-state information regarding homeschooling so you can be certain you are fulfilling the requirements of your state.
+However, you really need to know the laws in your particular state because every state has different laws regarding homeschooling and you do not want to be caught violating those laws if you can help it.

 I live in a very lenient state that does not require much in the way of reporting; however, many homeschoolers I run into here believe our state requires testing and other things it actually does not require.

-3. Where will your support come from?
+#3 – Where will your support come from?

-Support can come in all sorts of forms: your husband, your mom, your church, a local support group, blogs, online communities.
+Support can come in many different forms: your husband, your mom, your church, a local support group, blogs, online communities.
 And never, ever forget, the best support for you is the Word of God.
 When everyone else seems against you, God’s Word stands firm and builds you up in running the race and striving toward the goal ahead.
 Don’t walk into homeschooling unequipped.
-(Two books that speak to the homeschooling mom are Psalms & Proverbs – read them often!)
+(Two books of the Bible that speak to the homeschooling mom are Psalms & Proverbs – read them often!)

-4. What are your daily goals?
+#4 – What are your daily goals?

 It is important to know where you are going every day with your homeschooling efforts.
 Know what subjects you want to teach, know what your teaching style is, know what you would like your days to look like, and know what you want to accomplish.
 Also, know life happens and you will always need to be reevaluating your daily goals.

-5. What is your end goal?
+#5 – What is your end goal?

-6. What is your budget?
+#6 – What is your budget?